 - Final mock test attempt

-You wouldn’t want an issue as trivial as the test center to affect your performance on the test day – please ensure you take care of all the things mentioned in our article on test centers facilities before booking the same.
+You wouldn’t want an issue as trivial as the test center to affect your performance on the test day – please ensure you take care of all the things mentioned in our article on test center facilities before booking the same.

 You should attempt one final mock test, and review your checklist and error log generated from this attempt.
 You should be comfortable in hitting your target score in this attempt.
 Go through the GMAT test tutorial to familiarise yourself with the testing interface.
 Additionally, you can read reviews of the test center on GMAT Club.
-This will make you aware of other test takers experiences and help you in identifying any potential issues you may face at the test center.
+This will make you aware of other test takers’ experiences and help you in identifying any potential issues you may face at the test center.

-It would also be prudent to prepare and keep the bag which you will be carrying to the test center ready.
+It would also be prudent to prepare and keep the bag that you will be carrying to the test center ready.
 Make sure you carry refreshments to consume during the break, as leaving the test center is not permitted.
 Also, carry the locally accepted form of ID.
 Test center administrators are permitted to refuse candidates from attempting the test if the accepted form of ID is not presented.

 Watch this video on the test center check-in process at any GMAT test center.

-The most important thing in the last 25 odd days of your GMAT journey is to shift your focus away from learning new material and towards reviewing material.
+The most important thing in the last 25 odd days of your GMAT journey is to shift your focus away from learning new material and towards reviewing the material.
 Spend this time wisely to develop and perfect your test day game plan.
 And practice the game plan during your mock test attempt.